Intera/web-build-creator/readme.md

 - sync
 - target_dir

-Following are descriptions of the key associations.
+Following are descriptions for the key associations.

 ### script
 ```javascript